I-am-PUID-0/DUMB_docs/docs/services/core/plex-media-server.md

 #### Utilize the onboarding process

-!!! note "The onboarding process can be re-launched from the DUMB Frontend settings menu"
+!!! tip "The onboarding process can be re-launched from the DUMB Frontend settings menu"

   1. Onboarding will prompt for the Plex Claim Token.
   2. Onboarding will optionally prompt for your Plex Token.
 If provided, this enables: